vbnn2/mac-trackball-fix/DEVELOPING.md

    The "smooth" feel comes from the free-spinning ring emitting many reports quickly, and from **multi-unit deltas** (the 8-bit field carries far more than ±1) — not from pixel-precise scrolling.
-2. **Wheel and AC Pan share Report ID 1**, so a single report can carry both axes at once.
+2. **Wheel and AC Pan share Report ID 1**, although captured macOS events presented them as separate single-axis scroll events rather than diagonal events.

 The receiver also exposes keyboard (page 7) and consumer (page 12) collections that enumerate their full usage ranges — those are arrays, not real axes.
 Don't read the presence